-Minnie Vans are a new private vehicle service at Walt Disney World, operated in the same manner as Uber or Lyft, except operated by Cast Members in cute vehicles reminiscent of Minnie Mouse.
-In this post, we’ll share our experiences using the Minnie Vans, whether we recommend them, and tips for making the most of Minnie Vans.
-(Last updated September 15, 2018.)
+Minnie Vans are a private vehicle service at Walt Disney World, operated similarly to Uber or Lyft, but operated by Cast Members in Minnie Mouse-inspired cars.
+This post reviews our experiences using the transportation, how it compares to alternatives, and tips & info for best using Minnie Vans.
+(Updated March 24, 2022.)

-I have to admit, when the Minnie Vans were first announced, and their initial price was released, I didn’t have much interest.
+When the Minnie Vans were first announced, and their initial price was released, we didn’t have much interest.
 The service was–and is–significantly more expensive than Uber or Lyft, so I thought “what’s the point?”
-After using the Minnie Vans on a recent trip to Walt Disney World, I have a more favorable opinion of the service, albeit one that has been tempered significantly by recent price increases…
+After using the Minnie Vans on a recent trip to Walt Disney World, I have a more favorable opinion of the service, albeit one that has been tempered significantly by price increases…